 Since we move every one to three years with the military, our family holiday traditions are closely tied to our holiday decorations and not to places or community activities.
 Packing and storing our holiday decorations has always been important to me since those decorations are the only continuity we have each time we move and celebrate a holiday in a new location.
-These tips on how to store decorations for Halloween are time and military move tested.
-They’re simple to do and include frugal ideas.

 Since we move every one to three years with the military, packing and storing our decorations safely is important to me.
 I’ve shared tips on packing Christmas decorations to survive a military move and how to store your decorations to survive a military move.
 Over the 20+ moves I’ve made, I’ve picked up tips that have safely moved our decorations all around the world (a couple of times).